reselbob/dockerdemos/foodcourt/readme.md

 The service, `customer` calls one of the restaurants at random and requests a menu item.
 Then, a random menu item is returned according to the restaurant's menu items.

-So, what does all of this have to do with implicit DNS naming that `docker-compose` provides?
-The relevance is in the way that [`customer`](customer/index.js) accesses the service.
+So, what does all of this have to do with the implicit DNS naming that `docker-compose` provides?
+The relevance is in the way that [`customer`](customer/index.js) accesses the given service.
 Look at the following code:

 ```javascript
 const services = ['burgerqueen', 'hobos', 'iowafried'];